Sunday 22 June 1941

 |As dawn breaks on 22 June 1941, German troops are heading east (Federal Archive).|

-General Zhuov telephones Premier Joseph Stalin at 03:25 to inform him of the invasion.
-Stalin is dismissive and refuses a request to strike back immediately.
+General Zhukov telephones Premier Joseph Stalin at 03:25 to inform him of the invasion.
+Stalin is dismissive and refuses a request to strike back immediately, which is the standard planned response to an invasion.

 The main battles of the day are the Defense of Brest Fortress, Battle of Hanko and Battle of Białystok–Minsk.

 The Soviets have about 230 divisions in the border area.
-However, Soviet divisions are only roughly half the size of German division (depending upon how degraded the German divisions are from combat).
+However, Soviet divisions are only roughly half the size of German division (depending upon how degraded the German divisions are from combat), so numbers alone do not tell the whole story.

 - The Far North, attacking from Petsamo, Finland toward Murmansk.